sp-95/fuse-framework/docs/index.rst

-.. fuse-framework documentation master file, created by sphinx-quickstart on Tue Sep 22 18:19:43 2020.
+.. python-framework documentation master file, created by sphinx-quickstart on Tue Sep 22 18:19:43 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.